shorebirdtech/docs/docs/faq.md

 ### How is Shorebird affected by lack of network connectivity?

 Shorebird updater (included in your application when you build your app with Shorebird) is designed to be resilient to network connectivity issues.

-When the application launches it alerts the Shorebird updater, which spawns a separate thread to make a network request to Shorebird's servers and ask for an update.
+In the default update behavior, when the application launches it alerts the Shorebird updater, which spawns a separate thread to make a network request to Shorebird's servers and ask for an update.
 We intentionally use a separate thread to avoid affecting blocking anything else